 The state of the stock market is also seen as an important indicator of the state of the local and global economy.
-When the local stock market is operating well, it is considered that the national economy is also stable.
-The general public have also become a more important part of the stock market: for example, having a pension fund or insurance investment probably means that you have a stake in the stock market.
+When the local stock market is operating well, it is sometimes considered that the national economy is also stable.
+The general public have also become a more important part of the stock market.
+For example, having a pension fund probably means that you have a stake in the stock market.

 The stock market is driven by sentiment and news.
 For example, company news on new products, staff changes and corporate activity can have an effect on the company’s shares.